oracle/accelerated-data-science/docs/source/user_guide/model_training/automl/quick_start.rst

 All these pieces are readily combined into a simple AutoMLx pipeline which automates the entire Machine Learning process with minimal user input/interaction.

 The AutoMLx API is quite simple to work with.
-We create a :obj:`automl.Pipeline <http://automl.oraclecorp.com/multiversion/v23.1.1/automl.html#automl.Pipeline>`__ instance.
+We create a `automl.Pipeline <http://automl.oraclecorp.com/multiversion/v23.1.1/automl.html#automl.Pipeline>`__ instance.
 Next, the training data is passed to the `fit() <http://automl.oraclecorp.com/multiversion/v23.1.1/automl.html#automl.Pipeline.fit>`__ function which executes the previously mentioned steps.

 .. code-block:: python3